Sasquatch50/Sasquatch50/README.md

 - 👋 Hi, I’m @Sasquatch50
-- 👀 I’m interested in video games, IT, spending time with friends and family, and learning how to code
+- 👀 I’m interested in video games, IT, Collecting trading cards, MTG, and trying to learn how to code
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Python, some C++ and some C#
-- 💞️ I’m looking to collaborate on game development projects
+- 💞️ Just starting since college but I’m looking to collaborate on game development projects down the line
 - 📫 How to reach me (coming soon)

 <!---